-One recent change has been the application of a higher base rate for taxis due to Uber issues so a minimum journey is now $\[ \in \]$ 7.50, an average price from any of the Paris train stations is $\[ \in \]$ 10, rarely $\[ \in \]$ 15, however a taxi from CDG to 52 Clichy is now a fixed price, regardless of how long it takes if you are stuck in traffic etc, at $\[ \in \]$ 50.
+One recent change has been the application of a higher base rate for taxis due to Uber issues so a minimum journey is now €7.30, an average price from any of the Paris train stations is €10, rarely €15.
+A taxi from CDG to 52 Clichy is now a fixed price, regardless of how long it takes if you are stuck in traffic etc, at €50.
+An Uber might seem cheaper but they can't drive in the taxi lanes and as Paris hates cars you could very easily be stuck in an almighty traffic jam (and if it's the airport, they can charge a supplement making them dearer than a taxi).

-Difficulties moving around?:
+Difficulties moving around?

 For those who have wheelchairs, strollers or have difficulty with steps, we are surrounded by bus routes which follow each metro route plus, plus.
 I have a bus route book in each property.
-Also, the metro line 14, which starts at Saint Lazare (5 minutes walk away) and crosses Paris diagonally is the only wheelchair - friendly metro line with elevators at each station.
+Also, the metro line 14, closest station is Saint Lazare (a 5 minute walk away) crosses Paris diagonally and is the only wheelchair - friendly metro line with elevators at each station.